A Losing Hand, Pt. 3

 Mark Daniels Mark Daniels's Weblog

 The film "Jerry Maguire" provided our culture with two memorable lines.
 The first--"you complete me"--still provokes men to gag, and women to sigh.
-But the other--"Show me the money"--has become the mantra for an entire generation of materialists.
+But the other--"Show me the money"--has become the mantra for a generation.

 Casino-style gambling, like the kind Pennsylvanians will soon be living with, has plenty of money to show, and at every step along the way.
-But where that money actually shows up is far removed from what's been promised all along the process.
+But where that money actually shows up is far removed from what's been promised.

-The first stop for the money that we actually know about (since we can't prove bribes, payoffs, or "incentives") is state government.
+The first stop for the money we actually know about (we can't prove bribes, payoffs, or "incentives") is state government.
 Since gambling is essentially a license to "print money," gaming licenses are cheap at any cost.
-And that initial price tag is anywhere from the tens, to the hundreds of millions of dollars.
+And that price tag is anywhere from the tens, to the hundreds of millions of dollars.

 The next beneficiaries are those who sell land to the developers who build and operate the casino--often at an incredible profit.
-Unfortunately, a few of those who sell that land have turned out to be government officials, caught red-faced and red-handed.
-One would wonder why they would take such a risk, however, as lawmakers in Harrisburg are "legitimately" permitted to own a 1% share of the very gaming operations they are charged to regulate!
-No potential for "conflict of interest" there, huh?
+Unfortunately, a few of those who sell that land have turned out to be government officials, caught red-handed.
+One would wonder why they would take such a risk, as lawmakers in Harrisburg are "legitimately" permitted to own a 1% share of the very gaming interests they are charged to regulate.
+No "conflict" there, huh?

 If we're following the experience of the Atlantic City experiment, our police budget is up 300%.
 We rank near the top of crime statistics.
 Our population is down 20%, and we've watched 40% of our local restaurants close their doors.* Our best and brightest entrepreneurs--once the backbone of the local small business economy--have squandered personal fortunes, and jobs are being lost each day.
 Property values are down, and investment is low.
 Local shelters are overflowing, charitable giving is down, and misery is running through the streets like so much raw sewage.